How to Swim With Your Horse & What To Expect

 Swimming With Your Horse

 While you may enjoy riding your horse through a deep body of water, this will be a hard and tiring task for your horse.
 Therefore, you’ll eventually need to get off your equine to reduce its workload and ensure that it can keep its head, nose, and ears above water to minimize the risk of drowning.
-It may sound like additional work for you, but it can also be a fun exercise, besides, it’s called swimming with your horse for a reason, not “riding your horse through a deep body of water.”
+It may sound like additional work for you, but it can also be a fun exercise; besides, it’s called swimming with your horse for a reason, not “riding your horse through a deep body of water.”

 On the other hand, swimming beside your horse while it pulls you along is easier for your equine but riskier for you.
-You may need to hold a grip onto its mane by the withers and kick your feet to keep up with your horse.
+You may need to grip its mane by the withers and kick your feet to keep up with your horse.
 To steer your horse, just push his nose in the desired direction.
 Be ready when the horse reaches a depth they can touch because it might speed up and lurch out of the water.

 Additional Tips For A Safe Swim